 SUPPORT OUR FILM

 If you're able to support our capital campaign, please do.
-100% of donations & sponsorships raised in 2021 including all events hosted by LymeTV will benefit the final production expenses of our film.
+100% of donations & sponsorships raised in 2021 & 2022 will benefit the final production expenses of our film.

 LymeTV is a volunteer-based 501(c)(3) registered non-profit organization dedicated to educating the global community about Lyme disease & other dangerous tick-borne infectious diseases located worldwide.
 We believe the best way to reduce tick-borne diseases is by prevention, awareness, & early detection information.
-LymeTV aims to help reduce the incidence of these diseases through prevention methods & "daily tick check" education campaigns.
+LymeTV aims to reduce the incidence of these diseases through prevention, education, & outreach campaigns.

 We are not a research facility; we are strictly an awareness organization.
 We will only share information from reputable, scientifically-based sources.